 A lot of microbiome research has been done using mice that are “germ-free,” they live in a bubble and have never been exposed to microbes.
 I know, sounds terrible!
 Scientists have found that these mice have much fewer white blood cells lining the intestine and a complete absence of a type of T-helper cell which is needed for immune cell activation.
 Introducing microbes to these mice saw their immune system return to normal immune function.

-Microbes also help maintain a balance of the immune system in the gut.
+Microbes not only bring balance to the Force, but they also help maintain a balance of the immune system in the gut.
 The giant’s immune cells have receptors for invaders that when activated can cause inflammation.
 These receptors also react to our “good” gut microbes, resulting in an anti-inflammatory response.
 This may be a key in conditions like Crohn’s disease, microbes may help in calming down our immune system.

-Almost everyone loves the smell of rain, especially during the summertime.
-It is so beloved by the giants that gave this smell a name: petrichor.
+Let's talk about a more indirect benefit of microbes.
+Many giants absolutely love the smell of rain, especially during the summertime.
+It is so beloved by the giants that gave this smell a name: petrichor which was turned into a board game!
 And who is responsible for this smell?
 You guessed it: microbes, more specifically Streptomyces species, bacteria that are found in soil.
 This bacteria makes a compound called geosmin which, in turn, contributes to the scent of petrichor.
 Cool, now we know what that smell is, but why is that smell made?
 It turns out that springtails, an insect, are attracted to this scent and come gobble up the bacteria.
 But this allows the insects to pick up the bacteria’s spores and bring them to new environments to colonize and grow, clever, eh?

 And what is another form of rain?
 Snow!
-Many children and adults alike love to catch these flakes on their tongue, but they are also catching bacteria as well, Pseudomonas syringae.
+Many of the giant's children and the giants for that matter love to catch these flakes on their tongue, but they are also catching bacteria as well, Pseudomonas syringae.
 It turns out this bacteria is responsible for the formation of snowflakes due to a protein on the cell’s surface called InaZ.
 This protein changes the position of water molecules forming the snowflake structure and also sucks out the heat from the water, converting it to ice.
 They have even learned to use these proteins and use them to make artificial snow on the slopes for something they call ‘skiing’.

-8. Any-"whey" you cut the cheese, you need microbes to do it!
+8. Any-"whey" you cut the cheese, you need the benefits of microbes to do it!

 Ok cool, I hear you say, but what are the microbes doing?
 Well, they can be categorized with each category having a role in making that delicious delicacy.
 To acidify the milk, you need lactic acid bacteria which are tossed in by the cheesemaker and turns the lactose into lactic acid.
 There are also non-starter lactic acid which is picked up during the process, but their role is not understood.
 Adjunct bacteria are what develop the flavor of the cheese and eye formers convert lactic acid to CO2 which is, you guessed it, where swiss cheese gets its “eyes.”
 Mold also gets in on this, with white mold covering cheeses like Brie and blue molds giving us obvious blue cheese.
 In addition, yeast helps age the cheese and gives some a “brainy” appearance.